-The Committee recognized that the RSMC Tokyo Training Attachments were successively held in 9-11 March 2021 and 11-13 January 2022 with a total of nearly 100 forecasters from TC and PTC Members participating in the two Attachments.
+The Committee recognized that the RSMC Tokyo Training Attachments were successively held in 11-13 January 2023 with a total of 51 participants participated in the Attachment.
 The Committee thanked Japan and WMO TCP for continuous support in this capacity-building initiative.